azproduction/lmd/README.md

 11. From version 1.6.0 LMD can cache all in-package modules in localStorage `"cache": true` (see Local Storage cache)
 12. From version 1.6.2 LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)
 13. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details
+14. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)

 Installing
 ----------